What Happens When you Book a Boudoir Session: The Side Effects

 What if I can’t pull off the poses?

-What if I don’t like my photos?
+What if I have fun during my boudoir session, but don’t like my photos?

 What if I don’t feel sexy?

-What if… what if… what if??
+What if… what if… what if...

 My clients inspired me to book a boudoir session, and I'm so happy I did.

-Not only did I get to feel and do all of these things for myself, but I also didn’t realize that there are other things that happen once you finally woman up and set a date for your boudoir session.
+Not only did I get to feel and do all of the things for myself, but I also didn’t realize that there are other things that happen once you finally woman up and set a date for your boudoir session.
 In retrospect, I call them “Boudoir Booking Side Effects.”
 Read along to hear what happened when I finally booked my boudoir session.

 Here's what happened when I finally set my Boudoir Session date.